Supply Chain Insights

 Choosing the right CM or electronic parts supplier is essential.
 1. Decide what your dealbreakers are 2.
 Invite bids from multiple companies 3.
 Ask for...

-There are many ways to begin building a product, but one of the first steps is finding a contract manufacturer (CM).
+There are many ways to begin building a product, but if you don't plan on building capacity in house, you'll need to find a contract manufacturer (CM) right away.
 A CM can make your product, manage your supply chain and help you get to market faster.
 But with so many CMs out there, how do you choose which one is right for you?
-When diving into the question “what is supply chain management about”, it’s important to start at the beginning.

 To make sure you're choosing a contract manufacturer who's right for your company, you need to be clear about what you're looking for.